1

 About Book

-With permission from The Paris Review, we have selected interviews with nearly 48 writers familiar to Chinese readers and published them in three volumes.
-The first volume includes the following 16 writers: Craig Capote, Ernest Hemingway, Henry Miller, Vladimir Nabokov, Jack Kerouac, Arthur Updike, Gabriel García Márquez, Raymond Carver, Milan Kundera, Robbe-Grillet, Günter Grass, Paul Auster, Haruki Murakami, Orhan Pamuk, Stephen King, and Umberto Eco.
+Authorized by The Paris Review, we have selected interviews with over sixty writers familiar to Chinese readers from the "Writers at Work" column, to be published in four volumes.
+"The Paris Review Interviews with Writers 1" includes interviews with the following sixteen writers: Truman Capote, Ernest Hemingway, Henry Miller, Vladimir Nabokov, Jack Kerouac, John Updike, Gabriel García Márquez, Raymond Carver, Milan Kundera, Alain Robbe-Grillet, Günter Grass, Paul Auster, Haruki Murakami, Orhan Pamuk, Stephen King, Umberto Eco.

 Publication Date